trane-project/trane-music/courses/major_scale/lesson_B_flat/exercise_1/front.md

-What note is degree number 1 of the B♭ major scale?
+What note is degree number 1 of the B♭ Major scale?